 “Oh, it’s so romantic.
 Will he travel hundreds of miles to see his true love?
 Will she be faithful to him?”
 Lydia piles it on.

 They kid me some more.
 I’m not listening.
 Mr. Watt convinces Scott and me to stay at their house that night.
 I go to sleep in Stu’s bed but wake up next to Scott, with Stu at the foot of the bed.
 I shake Scott and tell him we have to go back to South Beach, for a final goodbye.
 We arrive just as everyone is packed and ready to go.
 Pete takes me to Tina’s hotel.
 She won’t let me hug her in front of her family but gives me a long letter.

 “I knew you’d come to see us off.”

 ‘I couldn’t let you just leave.
 There’s so many things to say.
 All our feelings came out, but now, all that’s left is loneliness.
 I will miss you so much.”

 “Don’t.
 We’ve just gotten started.
-It’s youth’s bittersweet taste.”
+It’s youth’s bittersweet dilemma.”

-Then, she did hug me, furtively watching the family reaction.
+Then, she does hug me, furtively watching the family reaction.
 The cab is there.
 They have to go.
 I rush with Pete back to his hotel, where his family is anxiously waiting.
 He isn’t at all shy about hugging me goodbye.

 “You are totally cool, Huerto.
 Call us up.”

 Then he quickly hugs Scott and is gone.

 “That was quick,” Scott notes.

 “You mean the goodbyes or the week?”

 I look at the deserted hotel lobby, then turning around, “Let’s get a hotdog.”

 “Do you feel so different from the New Yorkers?”
 I ask Scott.

 “Kinda.
 They have different lives in store for them.
 At our ages, everyone’s pretty much the same.
 I like that they want to have as much fun as possible, like there’s no tomorrow.”

 “Now it’s tomorrow.”

 “No. Tomorrow is practice.
 Coach is sure to make us pay for partying all week.”

 “Coach don’t forget.”